varsha0201/11-03-2020/README.md

 Enter your choice:6
 Total Items Cost = USD($) 10

-- Again,you will get same option list for enter the choice.
+# Again,you will get same option list for enter the choice.
-Once you choose option 3.
+# Once you choose option 3.

 This will asked you for customer budget.

 Enter customer budget in USD($):

-# if budget is valid between their avialbe range that will show you the room type options accourding to your budget.
-If your budget is too low it show the message.
+# if budget is valid between their avaiable range that will show you the room type options accourding to your budget.
+# If your budget is too low it show the message.
 # like
 -----------------------------------------------------------------------------------------------------------
-Enter the choice:
+# Enter the choice:
   3

 Enter customer budget in USD($):
 600

 Following are the rooms available in given customer budget:

 Option 1.
 Room type A--> USD($) 600 PN/-